Solid-State vs. Lithium-Ion Batteries

 Higher Energy Density

 Solid-state batteries aim to change the game by providing the highest energy density available on the market.
-Although they are small, they can store huge amounts of energy within their space, which is beneficial for electric vehicles and similarly powerful devices.
+Although they are small, they can store vast amounts of energy within their space, which is beneficial for electric vehicles and similarly powerful devices.

 Safer